mattermost/docs/source/collaborate/create-channels.rst

   :alt: Open menus using the plus icon.
   :class: theme-icon

-Anyone can create public channels, private channels, direct messages, and group messages unless the system admin has `restricted permissions to do so using advanced permissions </onboard/advanced-permissions.html>`__.
+Anyone can create public channels, private channels, direct messages, and group messages unless the system admin has :doc:`restricted permissions to do so using advanced permissions </onboard/advanced-permissions>`.

 .. tab:: Web/Desktop